Kashmaladar/Loan-prediction-Datascience-project/README.md

 Loan Prediction Project
 Project Overview

 This project predicts whether a loan applicant will be approved or rejected based on personal and financial features.
-The focus is on improving predictions for the minority class (rejected loans) in a highly imbalanced dataset.

-Target Variable:
+Because the dataset is highly imbalanced, the focus is on improving prediction quality for the rejected-loan class (minority class) instead of only maximizing accuracy.

-Status
+Target Variable

-Y → Approved (1)
+‘Y’ → Approved (1)

-N → Rejected (0)
+‘N’ → Rejected (0)

 Dataset Features
 Demographics & Personal Info